 "In this day and time, you are in touch with people on a regular basis through e-mail.
 I can pull up any newspaper I want on the Internet.
 I just Google and it is there.
 You are never far away.
 You are never gone.

 "I have been back to Kentucky a few times.
 It was really an honor to be inducted into the Kentucky Athletic Hall of Fame.
 I have received some other great honors.
 I do not know what I did to deserve those honors, but I am appreciative of the people in Kentucky still remembering me."

 Question: Maybe it was winning that 1998 national title that people appreciate so much.
 Does it seem like it has been 10 years to you since that team won the title?

-in overtime could have won.
+"I was thinking about that not that long ago.
+I thought we would have had two more championships.
+I thought the team that lost to Marquette and Dwyane Wade could have won.
+I thought the team that lost to Michigan State in overtime could have won.
 But it's not easy to win a title.
 I have been in coaching 34 years and they just don't give those things away.